My Story

 Main Take-Away Points for Audiences:

-• Heightened awareness on how constant digital distraction is affecting us, especially our kids, both mentally and physically.
+Heightened awareness on how constant digital distraction is impacting us, especially our kids, mentally, physically and emotionally.

 Experience Famine: Too Much Viewing, Not Enough Doing